The curved Mimetic Finite Difference method: allowing grids with curved faces: Numerical results

-In \cref{convergence_cube} we plot the convergence of $e^\f(\DOFF J)$ versus curved grids of increasing size of the curved MFD method.
-In \cref{convergence_cube} we also plot the convergence of the standard MFD method applied to the polyhedral gird obtained by approximating curved faces using piecewise linear faces.
-Specifically, a curved face is approximated by a piecewise linear surface made of two triangles (since we perturbed an initial cubic grid) by connecting two of its vertices.
-Remarkably, we note that the rate of convergence of the curved MFD method is the same of the MFD method where curved faces are approximated by piecewise linear faces.
+In {Fig.~\ref{convergence_cube}} we plot the convergence of $e^{\mathcal F}(\mathbf J)$ for the curved MFD method on the sequence of refined curved grids $K$.
+In addition, we also plot the convergence of the standard MFD method applied to the corresponding sequence of polyhedral grids $K_{poly}$ constructed by treating all faces of $K$ as planar.
+Remarkably, we observe that the curved MFD method achieves the same convergence rate but using half the number of face DoFs.